sictweb/bti425-2020/notes/dev-tools.md

 After Ubuntu (on WSL on Windows 10) is installed, a typical Unix-style file system is available.
 Whe you open a terminal, your present working directory (pwd) is your user's home directory (e.g. `/home/peter`).

 This area is NOT visible from the host operating system, Windows 10.
-However, it is an ideal location for your database folders.
-Therefore, for each database, we suggest that you create a folder that has a "db-" prefix, so that you can easily and quickly identify them when you display a list of items in a folder.
-For example, `db-company`.
+This is a problem, because we want to use GUI apps (Visual Studio Code, File Explorer) and Ubuntu apps (Node.js, React, Angular) when we work on an app.

-Where should you store the apps that you're working on?
+So where should you store the apps that you're working on?
 In an area that's visible from BOTH Ubuntu and the host operating system.
 Here's our suggestions:

 Using File Explorer, create a new folder (maybe named `dev`) in the root of drive C:.
 In other words, `c:\dev`.
 Inside that folder, we will be creating separate multiple apps (web APIs, React apps, Angular apps, etc.).